-Arnold Co. founded in 1906 in Nürnberg, Germany, made toy trains, model ships, doll house items and other tin toys like model steam accessories.
+Arnold Co. founded in 1906 in Nürnberg, Germany, made toy trains, model ships, doll house items, the famous MAC 700 motorcycle and other tin toys like model steam accessories.
 The company introduced the Arnold Rapido gauge 'N' model railroads in the 1960s.

 K. Arnold & Co. began its life producing tin toys and related items.
 They produced an extensive line of model ships, doll house items and other toys.
 In 1935, K. Arnold & Co. hired Max Ernst as their managing director.
 Ernst, not to be confused with the German realist artist of the same name, was a significant factor in the future of Arnold.

 Nürnberg was number one on the hit parade for allied bombers during World War II, and, at the end of the war, all of the Arnold facilities were in ruins.
 Postwar production continued at a facility in Upper Pfalz, with the company beginning its slow recovery with the manufacture of window hardware.